 - Join the Go Green Medford Google group, a discussion list for all things environment-related

-- Sign up for email updates from the Office of Energy and Environment.
+- Sign up for the monthly newsletter from the Office of Planning, Development, and Sustainability

-- Follow the Office of Energy & Environment on Facebook for frequent environmental updates and information from the City.
+- Follow the Office of Energy & Environment on Facebook and Instagram!